hevilhuy/hevilhuy/README.md

 👋 Hi, I’m the creator of Blazor School and the founder of DotNetPro Technology.

-👀 We do Blazor projects with the latest C# and .NET version for the customers.
+👀 I do Blazor projects with the latest C# and .NET version for the customers.

 :exclamation: If you need a website, feel free to contact me.